 7. It’s a Survival Strategy

-Cats are accustomed to washing themselves and each other after eating in order to eliminate food associated evidence.
-This is a cat’s survival strategy in nature to protect themselves from predators that may find them by following a lingering scent
+What does it mean if your cat licks you?
+Cats are accustomed to washing themselves and each other after eating in order to eliminate food-associated evidence.
+This is a cat’s survival strategy in nature to protect themselves from predators that may find them by following a lingering scent.

 Your cat pal may be licking you to de-scent you from your day’s snacks to keep you (and her) ‘safe.’

 A cat will lick another cat if it thinks it needs to calm down.
 This is, of course, what mother cats do to their kittens.
-Your cat is probably far more aware of your moods than you might realise.
-If your cat thinks you are stressed or upset it may well be licking you to help you to calm down and therefore to feel better.
+Your cat is probably far more aware of your moods than you might realize.
+If your cat thinks you are stressed or upset, it may well be licking you to help you to calm down and, therefore, help you to feel better.

 Why Does It Hurt When My Cat Licks Me?

-A cat’s tongue is covered in tiny spines called papillae.
-These papilla are made from keratin which can also be found in our fingernails or your cat’s claws.
+You might be wondering, “why does it hurt when my cat licks me?”
+The truth is that a cat’s tongue is covered in tiny spines called papillae.
+These papillae are made from keratin which can also be found in our fingernails or your cat’s claws.

 In addition to grooming, cats’ tongues serve many practical functions: